Valbona Valley: Demography

-Valbonë Valley has been inhabited since classical times what argues for the proper conditions that valley provides.
+Valbona Valley has been inhabited since classical times what argues for the proper conditions that valley provides.
 The villages where the population is concentrated are: Rrogam, Valbona, Dragobi and Çerem which are located at the valley extensions.
-After 90’ the situation began to change.
+After 90' the situation began to change.
 As a result of not favorable economic conditions, the majority of the population moved out.
-Valley is inhabited by "Krasniqi" and "Gashi" tribes.
+Valley is inhabited by Krasniqi and Gashi tribes.
 A part of the population that has left the village, is settled at lower villages of Margegajmunicipality.
 Despite the recent changes that have been made in the demographic structure, the population still differs for its vitality.
 This affects at their ability to be active in the sector of tourism.
-Only during the years 1995-2002, villages like Çerem and Rragam have had a population decrease respectively of 63% and 57%.In 2008 the population at these villages was 920 persons but now it is 817.
+During 1995–2002, villages like Çerem and Rragam have had a population decrease respectively of 63% and 57%.In 2008 the population at these villages was 920 persons but now it is 817.
 Stopping the phenomenon of the people leaving their country, is important, in order to reduce the risk of villages turning into seasonal ones.

 It is a transboundary park in Albania and Montenegro, with the highest biodiversity value of the country's mountain mainlands.
-Moreover, Albania, Kosovo, and Montenegro are planning to establish another tri-state park in the area, that will be called the Balkan Peace Park.

 Four villages are located within the park (Dragobi, Valbonë, Cerem and Rragam) with 852 inhabitants.
 All of these factors create more favorable conditions for coexistence and socioeconomical development, including Valbona National Park.
 Clean air, high and characteristic mountain peaks, lakes, numerous water resources, forests, mountains, flora and fauna provide conditions for profitable eco tourism.

 Traditions

 In family and social life there are preserved folk festivals with various forms of entertainment.
 Spiritual wealth is manifested in verbal and musical folklore, especially in the legendary epic.

-Among the traditional festivals of the area are Saint George (Shën Gjergji), which is celebrated at 6 May as "The summer’s day", "Saint Nikol" (Shënkolli) a religious holiday celebrated at 5 December and 26 December or Dukagjini's.
+Among the traditional festivals of the area are Saint George (Shën Gjergji), which is celebrated at 6 May as "The summer's day", "Saint Nikol" (Shënkolli) a religious holiday celebrated at 5 December and 26 December or Dukagjini's.
 Popular folk dances of the area are 'Men's Dance', 'Dance of the Bride', 'The Sword Dance' and 'Dance of Flowers'.
 Legendary songs associated with two-stringed lute, flute, zumara (double clarinet), leaf sheet with the toy are also among the values which need to be treasured.

 Economy

 The Valbona Valley offers natural and cultural potential for the economic development of the area.
 The peripheral position, wars, hostile climate, deficient and not functional infrastructure are factors affecting the economic backwardness of Valbona Valley.
 The population lives mainly from agriculture and farming.

 Being a protected area, it makes forestry impossible to be developed.
 The industry is represented by a Water bottling factory called Valbona.
 Tourism which recently is being developed rapidly, is considered to be the future's sector of Valbona Valley.
-However the population still can’t provide their living only by tourism.
+However the population still can't provide their living only by tourism.